Humza277/VPC---Networking/README.md

     no connection from bastion to database

-    to solve this - change Private NetworkACL subnet ip from private to public
+To solve this - change Private NetworkACL subnet ip from private to public

+# All together now - Getting posts to run

+You have now provisioned the WebApp and the Database, now to get posts working you must do the following

+    sudo reboot
+On both the WebApp and Database server

+Once this is done, ssh into your Bastion, then into your Database

+Once inside run

+    sudo systemctl start mongod

+The green light should display - this indicates that the DB is running

+Now SSH into the WebApp and

+    cd app

+    npm install

+    node app.js

+This will link the webapp to the db and will seed the database

+Go to your WebApps IPv4 address /posts and it should be Running!

+Congratulations, you have created a VPC!